NUnit, MSTest, and xUnit frameworks allow grouping tests and test classes into suites with the

-Another option to run all tests in a category is to group tests by category in the Unit Test Explorer window, choose the category node, and then click Run Unit Tests / Debug Unit Tests on the toolbar or use the corresponding shortcuts (Ctrl+T,R / Ctrl+T,D ).
+Another option to run all tests in a category is to group tests by category in the Unit Test Explorer window, choose the category node, and then click Run Unit Tests Ctrl+T,R / Debug Unit Tests Ctrl+T,D on the toolbar.

 If necessary, you can add one or more categories to the ignore list.
 All tests belonging to these categories will be skipped during the execution of a unit test session.
 Note that you can still run specific tests from ignored categories individually.